Talk with Amwell’s licensed therapists at any stage of menopauseContinue

 The telehealth therapy services provided by Amwell are provided by a network of licensed doctoral level psychologists and master’s level therapists practicing within the Amwell Medical Group.
 Each therapist is licensed to practice in their state, and trained in prevention and treatment techniques via telehealth.
 In addition to therapists, we have online physicians who can prescribe medications and manage urgent care and regular office visit medical needs staffed by a national network of U.S. board-certified clinicians devoted to video telehealth.

-An online therapy session is essentially the same as an office visit but it is from the convenience of the location of your choosing.
-You will be asked about your current emotional symptoms, potential factors contributing to these symptoms, your history and what you would like to be accomplished in therapy.
-Using all of this information your therapist will come up with a thorough assessment and treatment plan recommendations.
-This will be an ongoing conversation and can change if your needs change over time.
+An online therapy session is essentially the same as an office visit, but with the convenience and location of your choosing.
+You will be asked about your current emotional symptoms, potential factors contributing to these symptoms, your history, and what you would like to accomplish in therapy.
+Using this information, your therapist will develop a thorough assessment and recommend a treatment plan.
+This will be an ongoing conversation that adapts as your needs change over time.

-None of our therapists prescribe medication.
-In practice, the therapists are there to listen, understand your situation, identify more effective coping strategies and help you through difficult stages of life.
+No. None of our therapists prescribe medication.
+In practice, therapists are there to listen, understand your situation, identify more effective coping strategies, and help you through difficult stages of life.
 However, physicians and psychiatrists on our system can prescribe most psychiatric medications for patients seen on our system.
-Our therapists work in collaboration with our physicians to provide this multi-disciplinary care resulting in efficient and effective care.
+Our therapists work in collaboration with our physicians to provide multi-disciplinary care, resulting in efficient and effective treatment.

-You have the option to share the session notes with your primary care provider.
-You will be asked if you want a copy of your after-visit summary to be shared with your primary care provider.
-If you choose to share your after-visit summary, Amwell will fax or electronically transmit your after-visit summary.
-You can also print the notes and save them for your own file or share with other healthcare professionals.
+The choice is yours.
+You will be asked if you want a copy of your session notes and after‑visit summary to be shared with your primary care provider.
+If you choose to share your after‑visit summary, Amwell will fax or electronically transmit it for you.
+You can also print the notes and save them for your own files or share them with other healthcare professionals.
 You may also decide not to share this information.
-The choice is yours.

 Entering counseling is a big step in caring for yourself, and your relationship with your therapist is an important part of your success in treatment.
-Do not be hesitant to interview more than one therapist to find the therapist that has the experience, qualifications, and professional skills that allows you to be the best you can be.
-A good therapist will respect your choice to do so.
+Do not hesitate to interview more than one therapist in order to find one with the experience, qualifications, and professional skills that allows you to become the best you can be.
+A good therapist will respect your decision.

 Amwell® can help you feel better faster.
-Register now for access to doctors 24 hours a day.Continue
+Register now for access to our online doctors 24 hours a day.Continue